Alongside the Gi, the rash guard is one of the most recognizable and important pieces of equipment for Brazilian Jiu Jitsu.

 These skin injuries are annoying and uncomfortable in the first place.
 But the worst thing is broken skin opens the door for bacteria to enter the body, leading to skin infections like ringworm and staph.

 A rash guard helps protect the skin, as well as protecting against common bacteria and infections.
+Strong moisture-wicking qualities reduce the amount of sweat and bacteria around, reducing the risk of infections.

 Reduce Snags (and Related Injuries)